neurodata/nddocs-archive/ndio/index.md

 layout: default
 ---

-**ndio** is a Python 2.7 module that enables big-data neuroscience, as well as direct interfacing with NeuroData workflows and servers.
+**ndio** is a Python 2 and 3 module that enables big-data neuroscience, as well as direct interfacing with NeuroData workflows and servers.
 More complete documentation is available at [the ndio documentation website](http://docs.neurodata.io/ndio).

 ## Getting Started
 You can view a list of tutorials, and some information about getting started, over [here](http://docs.neurodata.io/nddocs/ndio/tutorials.html).
 System- and library-requirements are listed [here](http://docs.neurodata.io/nddocs/ndio/importing.html).